thomasbratt/BelousovZhabotinskyJavaScript/README.markdown

 The animation uses the HTML 5 Canvas tag, which may not work well with some legacy browser versions.
-Perversely, making the canvas element too big (1024x768) seems to result in the element not being displayed newer browser versions.
+Perversely, making the canvas element too big (1024x768) seems to result in the element not being displayed in newer browser versions.

-The algorithm used in the animation is described in Gary William Flake's book *The Computational Beauty of Nature*.
+The algorithm used in this animation is described in Gary William Flake's book *The Computational Beauty of Nature*.
 The animation is based on this description, although C code is available (see references section).